ashikun/zombiesplit/README.md

 to run the client.

 `zsclient` has a semi-modal, vi-style user interface.
-It has three modes:
+It has two modes:

-- inactive (run not underway);
 - normal;
 - time editor (which can itself be focusing on a field).